 Here are my personal favorite sweeteners in the order that I like to use them:

 (But before we get to that, I want to add a link to Yakon Syrup: Click Here to buy Yakon Syrup.)
 Because this was advertised on the Dr. Oz show, it is getting a lot of attention.
 I don’t trust all of the “hype”, so I just ordered 2 bottles (to get the free extra bottle) and will evaluate the taste, and its effect on my energy levels (it is supposed to be a metabolism booster).
 I will also report if it has any positive effect on my hunger (it is supposed to be an appetite suppressant).
-And, because I am EXTREMELY Sensitive to any fluctuations in my blood sugar levels, I will find out if it causes swings in my blood sugar levels (I know that Stevia does not).
-Yakon Syrup is also alleged to be good for maintaining stable blood sugar levels.
+And, because I am EXTREMELY sensitive to any fluctuations in my blood sugar levels, I will find out if it causes swings in my blood sugar levels (I know that Stevia does not).
+Yacon Syrup is also alleged to be good for maintaining stable blood sugar levels.
 AFTER I TRY THIS, I WILL REPORT BACK…

 My report: It tastes amazing (like an improved, sweet version of molasses), and doesn’t seem to affect my blood sugars adversely.
 It is not a miracle metabolism booster as advertised (at least not for me), but doesn’t seem to trigger additional carb cravings like sugars to for me either.
 I also like knowing that it is a pre-biotic (feeds our friendly bacteria).
 It is too expensive (for me) to use as a replacement for Stevia, but I do keep it in the house and use it as a treat.
 Sometimes I just eat it by the teaspoon full – it is like candy syrup to me!

 (Learn more about Stevia here – it is an herb – not a chemical – and has NO effect on your body like sugar) I have more information on Stevia below…